 1. Perioral Dermatitis

 Perioral dermatitis causes red, itchy rashes around the mouth along with dryness (1).
 These rashes appear bumpy and scaly.
 You may experience an itching or burning sensation around the mouth.
 It is often caused by excessive use of topical steroids, heavy creams, and moisturizers.
 This condition is predominant in women compared to men and children.
 It can turn into a recurring issue if not treated properly.

 Eczema is an autoimmune condition that may cause dry skin.
 It is also a part of atopic dermatitisi XA skin condition characterized by itchy inflammation that generally develops in childhood but can occur in adulthood as well. .
 You may experience severe itching (especially at night), rough and dry patches, and small red fluid-filled bumps that crust when scratched (2).

 3. Contact Dermatitis

 You are likely to experience skin irritation, itching, and dryness if you come in contact with allergens.
 The allergic reactions can result from exposure to harsh chemicals in soaps, skin care and makeup products, and even certain toothpastes, ultimately causing the skin to dry.
 It can cause inflammation and redness around your mouth (3).

 4. Changes In Environment And Hydration

-Exposure to dry, windy, or cold climates can strip the natural moisture from your face.
+Exposure to dry, windy, or cold climates can strip the natural moisture from your face, leaving facial skin dry and irritated.
 This needs to be compensated for with emollients/moisturizers, depending on the climate.
 In addition, lack of water or other fluids in your body may also cause dehydration, which may reflect on your skin.

 5. Saliva Around The Mouth

 Saliva can also make the skin dry.
-If you have the habit of licking your lips or drooling in your sleep, it can cause dryness around the mouth.
+If you have the habit of licking your lips or drooling in your sleep, it can cause dryness around the mouth and chapped lips.
 This is very common in kids.
+Keep yourself hydrated and apply a non-irritating lip balm several times a day to prevent this.